codingMustache/codingMustache/README.md

 ## Joke of the Day

-Two dyslexics walk into a bra.
+People saying 'boo! to their friends has risen by 85% in the last year....
+That's a frightening statistic.

 ## Daily Trivia

-Which coding language was the #1 programming language in terms of usage on GitHub in 2015?
+Which of these people was NOT a founder of Apple Inc?
- 1. JavaScript
+ 1. Jonathan Ive
- 2. PHP
+ 2. Steve Wozniak
- 3. Python
+ 3. Ronald Wayne
- 4. C#
+ 4. Steve Jobs

 <details>
   <summary>Answer</summary>
-  JavaScript
+  Jonathan Ive
 </details>